 /6 BMW motorcycle seat modification

 The stock hinges on the seat are well known to break.
 The stock parts are expensive and hard to replace.
 Why not make things so that they don’t break in the first place?
 They were made that way, and with time things tweaked, twisted, sagged, and got old.
-The design is for the seat to rest on the rubber bumpers that are around the edge of the seat.
+The design is for the seat to rest on the rubber bumpers around the seat’s edge.
 Look at yours.
-They have an impression where they have been sitting on the rear frame section for the last century.
-To test if the seat is still resting on that rubber piece, stick a piece of paper under each one, or one at a time.
+They have an impression where they have been sitting on the rear frame section for the last years.
+To test if the seat is still resting on that rubber piece, stick a piece of paper under each one or one at a time.
 Close the seat and see if the paper will pull out.
-If too many pull out easily, then some/all of the weight is on the hinge and it will break.
+If too many pull out easily, then some/all of the weight is on the hinge, and it will break.
 The easy fix is to wrap black tape around the frame to build it up.
-Another fix is to remove and tweak the hinges until they allow the weight to again rest on the frame.
+Another fix is removing and tweak the hinges until they allow the weight to rest on the frame again.
 That is risky as they could break, and it takes a lot of time.
 Do you have another way?
 I will evaluate it, and if it is well thought out, I will post it here and give you credit.

 The /6 seat modification